belko/TurboSMSua/README.md

 # TurboSMSua

-Library for interacting with turbosms.ua service
+Library for interacting with https://turbosms.ua service